 Talk to your provider about the meaning of your specific test results.

 High ICP means that both nervous system and blood vessel tissues are under pressure.
 If not treated, this can lead to permanent damage.
 In some cases, it can be life threatening.

 - Damage to the brain tissue

 - Inability to find the ventricle and place catheter

 - Risks of general anesthesia

-Rabinstein AA, Fugate JE.
-Principles of neurointensive care.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 55.
+Rabinstein AA, Braksick SA.
+Neurointensive care.
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 53.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.

 Information developed by A.D.A.M., Inc. regarding tests and test results may not directly correspond with information provided by UCSF Health.
 Please discuss with your doctor any questions or concerns you may have.